 Apple's last minor update, iOS 6.1, came with more LTE support, Siri and iTunes match improvements.

-The main problem the update addresses is 3G connectivity issues on the iPhone 4S: in the UK, Vodafone warned its users on Friday that they might not be able to make calls, text or use the Internet if they upgrade to iOS 6.1.
-Now, the message from Apple to iPhone4S users is: "This update fixes an issue that could impact cellular performance and reliability for iPhone 4S". iOS 6.1.1:
+The main problem this update addresses is 3G connectivity issues on the iPhone 4S: in the UK, Vodafone warned its users on Friday that they might not be able to make calls, text or use the Internet if they upgrade to iOS 6.1.
+Now, the message from Apple to iPhone 4S users is:

 - Fixes 3G connectivity problems with iPhone 4S